T4NGtheBa6e/Autonomous-Continuous-Track-Vehicle/README.md

-# Autonomous Continuous Track Vehicle
+# Embedded System about Autonomous Continuous Track Vehicle

 ## Introduction
 Learn Mbed operating system API and some open-source software, and design relevant system programs.
 Finally, integrate what you have learned to implement an autonomous "continuous track vehicle" capable of completing a specified route.